Cleaning Business Insurance Made Simple: Tailored Coverage Solutions and Expert Guidance

 Example #5: A client asks for your professional advice on how to clean an antique.
 The client calls you frantically, claiming that the advice you gave resulted in severe damage to the antique.
 While you didn't clean it, she claims that the damage is your fault and you are liable for the replacement cost.
 Professional liability insurance can provide coverage for the cost of a legal battle and the property damage claim.

 After learning a little more about the different types of business insurance for cleaning company it will be easier to determine the best coverage for your business.
 We understand that you may operate on a tight budget and that it's hard to consider the expense that comes with insurance.
 However, it’s smart to purchase the most coverage you can afford because accidents do happen with cleaning jobs—and you want to be covered when they do.
 We recommend a conversation with an agent to help assess your insurance needs.
-Their expert advice can help you get the customized policy that your business needs.
+Their expert advice can help you get the best cleaning insurance policy that your business needs.

 The cost of cleaning business insurance types varies depending on what you want included in your policy (property, cargo van, equipment, etc.).
 An insurance company can offer general liability for as low as $45 a month or $500–$600 annually.
 What else is taking into consideration by insurance companies?